-Notably absent from the above list are the hundreds of common soil contaminants associated with industrial farming, manufacturing, oil and gas spills, etc. The purpose of a nutrient analysis is to determine what, if any, soil amendments are needed to optimize growing conditions for your specific plant list.
-A good soil consultant and soil lab will ask what you are growing and make specific recommendations about what should be added to your soil.
+Notably absent from the above list are hundreds of common soil contaminants associated with industrial farming, manufacturing, oil or gas spills, etc. The purpose of a nutrient analysis is to determine what, if any, soil amendments are needed to optimize growing conditions for your specific plant list.
+A good soil consultant and soil lab will ask what you are growing and make specific recommendations about which nutrients to add to your soil.

 Testing for Soil Contaminants

-For soil compliance testing or health concerns about soil, your soil expert will consider testing the following common soil pollutants.
-This is not an exhaustive list, but these common soil contaminants are often included in an environmental soil assessment:
+For compliance testing or health concerns about soil we consider testing for the following common soil pollutants.
+This is not an exhaustive list, but these soil contaminants are often included in an environmental soil assessment:

 - Heavy Metals in Soil